RemedyIT/Inprovise/README.md

 - try to scale beyond a smallish (2-100) number of nodes
 - have any algorithms that attempt to run periodically and converge divergent configurations
-- abstract the differences of different host OSes
+- fully abstract the differences of different host OSes (in particular specific system support options and package management)
 - provide a server to supervise infrastructure configuration